Rose of the Golden West | |

 Language | Silent (English intertitles) |

-Rose of the Golden West is a surviving 1927 American silent drama film produced by Richard A. Rowland and released by First National Pictures.
+Rose of the Golden West is a surviving 1927 American silent romantic drama film produced by Richard A. Rowland and released by First National Pictures.
 It was directed by George Fitzmaurice and starred Mary Astor and Gilbert Roland.[1][2]